Jeff Rose: Union representative

 and campaigns around working conditions and short-staffing in homes for the aged and around waste disposal and landfill in Toronto that he conducted for Local 79, brought him to the attention of CUPE locals on a national scale.
 In 1983, with rank-and-file support from a wide spectrum of locals, Rose ran from the floor of the CUPE national convention and was elected national president, succeeding Grace Hartman.

 Rose’s years as national president of CUPE were marked by national membership growth from 294,000 members to 407,000 members (largely through organizing); a strengthening of CUPE’s infrastructure, staff capabilities, and rank-and-file skills; and his outspoken opposition to Brian Mulroney-era wage restraint, free trade, the GST, privatization, deregulation, and cuts to public services.
 Under Rose’s leadership CUPE was particularly effective in improving pay and working conditions for women.

 Provincial politics

 In 1991 Rose declined to run for a fifth term and was appointed deputy minister of intergovernmental affairs in the Ontario New Democratic Party government of Bob Rae.
 He was named national president emeritus of CUPE and was succeeded by Judy Darcy.
 As deputy minister Rose was the lead negotiator and senior policy strategist for Ontario in its relations with the federal government and with the other provincial governments.

-Post provincial politics
+University position; Comment on anti-semitism

 He held the position until 1995, when he moved to the University of Toronto and was named a senior fellow on conflict management and negotiation.
 He retired in 2002.

-The same year, Rose wrote an op-ed piece with lawyer Clayton Ruby and physician Philip Berger calling on their fellow leftists to denounce the anti-semitism of "an increasingly vocal part" of the Canadian left.
+The same year, Rose wrote an op-ed piece with lawyer Clayton Ruby and physician Philip Berger calling on their fellow leftists to denounce the antisemitism of "an increasingly vocal part" of the Canadian left.